cenwadike/solad/contract/docs/spec.md

 # Solad Program Reference Specification

 ## Overview
-The Solad Program is a decentralized storage protocol built on the Solana blockchain using the Anchor framework.
-It provides a scalable, secure, and economically viable solution for distributed data storage, leveraging sharding, node staking, proof-of-storage (PoS) verification, and reward distribution mechanisms.
-The protocol ensures data availability through node replacement strategies and enforces compliance via slashing penalties for non-performing nodes.
-This document serves as a comprehensive reference specification, detailing the program's architecture, configuration rationales, operational flows, and best practices for deployment and management.
+The Solad Program is a decentralized storage protocol on the Solana blockchain, built with the Anchor framework.
+It provides a scalable, secure, and economically viable solution for distributed data storage, leveraging logical sharding, node staking, Proof of Storage (PoS) verification, and reward distribution.
+The protocol ensures high availability through redundancy (up to 3 nodes per shard) and enforces compliance via slashing mechanisms.
+This specification details the program’s architecture, configuration rationales, operational flows, and best practices for deployment and management, aligned with the current implementation.

 The Solad Program optimizes for:

-- Scalability: Supports large-scale data storage through sharding and dynamic node assignment.
+- Scalability: Supports large-scale storage via logical sharding and dynamic node assignment.

-- Economic Viability: Balances costs and incentives for users, nodes, and the treasury to ensure long-term sustainability.
+- Economic Viability: Balances costs and incentives for users, nodes, and treasury.

-- Resource Efficiency: Minimizes on-chain storage and computation through efficient account structures and cryptographic proofs.
+- Resource Efficiency: Minimizes on-chain overhead with efficient metadata and off-chain data storage.

-- Security: Uses Merkle proofs and ECDSA signatures for data integrity and node accountability.
+- Security: Uses cryptographic hashes and PoS for data integrity and accountability.

 `This specification covers the rationale for configurations, operational workflows, and best practices to maximize efficiency, scalability, and economic viability.`